After I M. Pei's Death, Assessing His Built Legacy

 The architect, who died yesterday at the age of 102, designed iconic modern buildings on prominent sites around the world.
 Here are some that delight and confound CityLab.

-After studying under former Bauhaus master Walter Gropius, Pei worked for New York City real estate developer William Zeckendorf from 1948 to 1960, where he designed various gridded concrete towers.
+After studying under former Bauhaus master Walter Gropius at Harvard’s Graduate School of Design, Pei worked for New York City real estate developer William Zeckendorf from 1948 to 1960, where he designed various gridded concrete towers.
 In the following decades he helped define the ambitions of modern cities through various cultural, academic, and civic commissions on high profile sites.
 While his straightforward geometric forms aren’t for everyone, so many of his buildings are used by seemingly everyone.
 Here are some that have delighted and confounded CityLab staff over the years:

 The Louvre Pyramid, Paris